ISISComputingGroup/ibex_developers_manual/working_with_git_and_github/Adding-new-modules.md

 ## 2 Get the repository

-Move to a new branch in the EPICS dirtory for your ticket.
-Create a directory root for the submodule, e.g. for danfysik in support
+1. Move to a new branch in the EPICS directory for your ticket.
+1. Create a directory root for the submodule, e.g. for danfysik in support

     cd EPICS/support
     mkdir danfysikMps8000

-Add a Makefile in the directory, copy it from e.g. ../calc/Makefile  Then add the makefile to git in the normal way.
+1. Add a Makefile in the directory, copy it from e.g. ../calc/Makefile
-Now is probably a good moment to create a macro for the repository in `...EPICS\configure\MASTER_RELEASE` (don't forget to add this too).
-Also adjust the Makefile in the parent directory to include the new module, e.g. add to `SUPPDIRS` in `...EPICS\support\Makefile`.
+1. Create a macro for the repository in `...EPICS\configure\MASTER_RELEASE`
+1. Adjust the Makefile in the parent directory to include the new module, e.g. add to `SUPPDIRS` in `...EPICS\support\Makefile`.
+1. Add all changes to git.

 ## 3a *3rdParty* Initial import

 Software imported from outside should use a "vendor branch" so new versions are easy to merge in.

-Create new git repository called master:
+1. Create new git repository called master:

     cd EPICS/support/danfysik8000
     mkdir master
     cd master
     git init

+1. Unpack the initial vendor code.
 Often unpacking the code on Linux is preferred as there are less line endings issues.
-A vendor branch should contain unchanged original code i.e. don't add our own readme or .gitignore etc here, do that on master  However remove binaries from the unpacked original code if they have been left in and are not relevant

-Now unpack the initial vendor code, if it unpacks to something like 1-11/... then move everything up a level.
+1. If it unpacks to something like 1-11/... then move everything up a level.
 You want the top level directory to contain the usual EPICS configure and *App directory layout.
-Also delete any files that are not source files or directories e.g. O.Common, O.linux-x86 , top level bin and lib, db that might have got left in.
-Also delete any .svn directories and files that end in a ~ (temporary files).
+1. Delete any files that are not source files or directories e.g. O.Common, O.linux-x86 , top level bin and lib, db that might have got left in.
+1. Delete any .svn directories and files that end in a ~ (temporary files).
 Then add the files and push to GitHub

     git add .
     git commit -m "Imported danfysik 8000 version 1.11" git remote add origin https://github.com/ISISComputingGroup/EPICS-danfysik8000.git
     git push -u origin master

-then create the vendor branch
+1. Create the vendor branch

     git checkout -b vendor
     git tag -a vendor_1_11 -m "Tag of danfysik 8000 import version 1.11" git push origin vendor
     git push --tags

-Create a branch for your ticket:
+1. Switch to the branch for your ticket (When you create the pull request it can be created from this branch to master):

     git checkout TicketXXX_description

-Make local changes.
-Create a readme.md to say where we got the code originally from and add an initial .gitattributes and .gitignore (often using a copy from an older repo).
+1. Make local changes.
+    - Create a readme.md to say where we got the code originally from
+    - Add an initial .gitattributes and .gitignore (often using a copy from an older repo).
-When you create the pull request it can be created from this branch to master.

-Maake sure it builds.
+1. Make sure it builds.
 You'll probably need to update `configure/RELEASE` to be like e.g. `../calc/master/configure/RELEASE`.
 Also check the Makefile for both *App and *app targets as well as iocBoot and iocboot - on windows this results in a double match due to case insensitivity, so remove the the *app and iocboot

 ## 3b *New* Initial import

-Clone the repository in to the correct directory with the directory name master:
+1. Clone the repository in to the correct directory with the directory name master:

     cd EPICS/support/danfysik8000
     git clone https://github.com/ISISComputingGroup/<repo name>.git master

-Create a branch for your ticket
+1. Switch to the branch for your ticket (When you create the pull request it can be created from this branch to master):

     git checkout TicketXXX_description

-Create a readme.md to say what the module does and and add an initial .gitattributes and .gitignore (often using a copy from an older repo).
+1. Create a readme.md to say what the module does
+1. Add an initial .gitattributes and .gitignore (often using a copy from an older repo).
-When do the pull request is created on ts branch.

 ## 4 Adding module as submodule

-Now add the new repository as a submodule:
+1. Add the new repository as a submodule:

     cd EPICS/support/danfysik8000
     git submodule add https://github.com/ISISComputingGroup/EPICS-danfysikMps8000.git master

-Add the files generated by adding the submodule
+1. Add the files generated by adding the submodule

     cd EPICS
     git add .gitmodules
     git commit -m "Add danfysikMps8000 submodule"

-Next make sure that the whole thing builds from the parent level.
+1. Next make sure that the whole thing builds from the parent level. make git status
-    make
-    git status

-Adjust `.gitignore` and `.gitattributes` to make sure they don't contain file that you have just built.
+1. Adjust `.gitignore` and `.gitattributes` to make sure they don't contain file that you have just built.
 Check `make clean uninstall` works.

 Once all the changes are done then create a pull request in the usual way for the new code in EPICS and the new module.